EmmanuelChristianos/EmmanuelChristianos.github.io/docs/blog/networking.md

 {: .d-block}

 ISPs that refer to a smaller area don’t actually have to be smaller than an ISP that refers to a larger area.
 E.g. A national ISP for a very small country might consists of fewer networks than a Regional ISP has for a much larger country.
 However generally the case is that a those smaller ISPs consist of fewer networks.
 The different types of ISPs approximately from smallest to largest are:
+{: .d-block}

 ##### ‘Local ISPs’
 {: .fs-4 .no_toc}

 ISPs that provide networks access to customer base in a city or district consisting of homes and corporate customers.
 They are the smallest type of ISP that there is and are therefore also part of the customer base for bigger ISPs such as Regional, National and International ISPs.

 ##### ‘Regional ISPs’
 {: .fs-4 .no_toc}